nhoeche/imgprep/README.md

 ## Script-Structure and Progress

 - Initialization
-  - [x] Load the three images of the same object
+  - [x] Load the all images of the same object
   - [ ] Meta-data
+    - [ ] Save image names and file-extensions
     - [ ] Read the magnification(x20 or x63) from the file-name
     - [ ] Read the absolute scale (in mm) from a magnification table (.txt)
 - Alteration